 Lesson 6 – The best plants to use for foliage

 First thing every florist tells you is to start with the foliage.
-Don’t go to heavy handed on the foliage, the flowers should be the ones that stand out.
+Don’t go too heavy handed on the foliage, the flowers should be the ones that stand out.

 Another option is bupleurum.
 It works in the same way as the previous option but is used during winter and so is ideal for Christmas floral arrangements.

-With these six lessons learnt, there is absolutely no reason your flower arrangements won’t look completely professional.
+With these six lessons learned, there is absolutely no reason your flower arrangements won’t look completely professional.

-Remember to water your plants daily to maximise their life span and keep on top of the amount of flower food you’re giving them.
+Remember to water your plants daily to maximize their lifespan and keep on top of the amount of flower food you’re giving them.
 Good luck!